 - Leading through innovation

 - Pursuing excellence

 - Growing by learning

+- Fostering global citizenship

 Global citizenship

 With these values at our core, we encourage independent learning and empower students to embrace responsibility.
 Students at ES learn to celebrate diversity in a spirit of understanding and tolerance that helps them become citizens of the world.